On the Optimality of Functional Sliced Inverse Regression: Numerical Studies

 \section{Numerical Studies}

-In this section, we present several numerical experiments to illustrate the behavior of the refined FSIR algorithm.
+In this section, we present several numerical experiments to illustrate the behavior of the FSIR-OT algorithm.
 The first experiment demonstrates the optimal choice of the truncation parameter $m$ for estimating the central space.
-The results corroborates the theory in Theorem \ref{thm:cfsdrs} that the choice in the refined FSIR algorithm (namely $m\asymp n^{\frac{1}{\alpha+2\beta}}$) is optimal.
-The second experiment focuses on the estimation error performance of the refined FSIR algorithm on synthetic data.
-Lastly, we apply refined FSIR algorithm to a real data: the bike sharing data to demonstrate the efficiency of our algorithm.
-By comparing our algorithm with regularized FSIR (\citealt{lianfsdr2015}, RFSIR), which applies a regularization tuning parameter $\rho$ on $\Gamma$, we reveal the advantages of refined FSIR algorithm on both synthetic data and real data.
+The results corroborate the conclusion of Theorem \ref{thm:cfsdrs} that the choice in of FSIR-OT (namely $m\asymp n^{\frac{1}{\alpha+2\beta}}$) is optimal.
+The second experiment focuses on the estimation performance of FSIR-OT on synthetic data.
+Lastly, we analyze a real data set on bike rentals using FSIR algorithms.
+By comparing our algorithm with the FCSE algorithm of \cite{yao2015effective} and the regularized FSIR (\citealt{lianfsdr2015}, RFSIR), we demonstrate advantages of FSIR-OT on both synthetic and real datasets.
+Similar to FSIR-OT, FCSE performs a truncation operation on the covariance operator, controlled by parameter \( m \), whereas RFSIR employs ridge-type regularization characterized by a regularization parameter \( \rho \).